pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 allocation is tied to the lifecycle of the Pod.

 In production, a similar PodTemplateSpec in a Deployment will be used.

+#### Network-attached accelerator

+As a data center operator, I want to place accelerators in a separate enclosure where they can get connected to different compute nodes through [Compute Express Link™ (CXL™)](https://www.computeexpresslink.org/).
+This is more cost-effective because not all workloads need these accelerators and more flexible because worker nodes can be added or removed independently from accelerators.

+Jobs then compete for these accelerators by requesting them through a ResourceClaim.
+The kube-scheduler ensures that all required resources for a pod are reserved for it (CPU, RAM, and the ResourceClaim) before scheduling the pod onto a worker node.
+The resource driver then dynamically attaches the accelerator and detaches it again when the pod completes.

 #### Combined setup of different hardware functions